hrosicka/MathApp/README.md

-# PyQtMathApp - Explore 2D and 3D Shapes
+# MathApp - Explore 2D and 3D Shapes
 This interactive application allows you to visualize and learn about various geometric shapes.
 Still in progress...

 ## Key Features: